KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 #### Allow local extensions

-This is how we started out withfastlane: when a user needed an integration for a third party or internal service that isn’t available yet, they can easily build and use a local action without having to touch the actual _fastlane_ code base.
+This is how we started out with fastlane: when a user needed an integration for a third party or internal service that isn’t available yet, they can easily build and use a local action without having to touch the actual _fastlane_ code base.
 Most of the times, the developers would store their local actions in their git repository.

 #### Allow the community to extend and build on your project using plugins